jspahrsummers/documentalist/README.md

 Documentalist is an extensible documentation generator that is meant to support multiple source languages, documentation syntaxes, and output formats.

+The project includes both a library and executable component:

+ * The **library** is the main focus of development, and will include most of the logic.
+The goal is to support embedded documentation generation capabilities in other programs.
+ * The **executable** is intended to be a simple front-end that automatically hooks up [stages](#stages) for generating pretty documentation output from a chosen source language.

 ## Stages

 The architecture is split into three major stages.